Branimir, Duke of Croatia: Epigraphs and sarcophagus

-Today, there are 6 known epigraphic inscriptions, mostly altar beams from old Croatian churches (from Muć, Nin, Ždrapanj, Šopot, Otres once located between Bribir and Ostrovica, and Lepuri), that bear the name of Duke Branimir.
-The presumable seventh is still not confirmed.
+Today, there are six or eight known epigraphic inscriptions, mostly altar beams from old Croatian churches (from Muć, Nin, Ždrapanj, Šopot, Otres once located between Bribir and Ostrovica, and Lepuri near Benkovac), that bear the name of Duke Branimir.
+Recently were confirmed seventh from Bribir and eighth from Lepuri.
 In them Branimir is titled as "Dux Croatorum", "Commes Dux Cruatorum/Crvatorum", "Dux/Ducem Slcavorum/Clavitorum", and Dominus.
-The one from Muć has earliest carved year (888) of any Croatian medieval epigraphic inscription.
-The one from Šopot has earliest carved ethnonym Hrvat (Cruat-/Crvat-) in the form which is still pronounced today, which is also earliest record of a national name in the Balkans.
-During his rule Croatia must have been financially rich to be able to build so many churches, and happened fast process of ethnogenesis with expansion in use of the Croatian ethnonym.
+The one from Muć has the earliest carved year (888) of any Croatian medieval epigraphic inscription.
+The one from Šopot has the earliest carved ethnonym Hrvat (Cruat-/Crvat-) in the form which is still pronounced today, which is also earliest record of a national name in the Balkans.
+During his rule Croatia must have been financially rich to be able to build so many churches and inscriptions, and influencing the acceleration of the process of ethnogenesis with the wider use of Croatian ethnonyms.

-On 6 March 1891, Lujo Marun found three sarcophagus and two burials in westwork of the ruins of 9th century basilica of St. Mary located in Crkvine near village Biskupija.
+On 6 March 1891, Lujo Marun found three sarcophagus and two burials in westwork of the ruins of 9th-century basilica of St. Mary located in Crkvine near village Biskupija.
 In them were an adult man, woman, young adult man and two young boys.
-They were rich in decorations and artifacts dated to the same time period, with main sarcophagus (possibly forcibly opened already in 12-13th century) having engraved a Latin cross partly forming a crown, including among others bronze gilded spurs, gold coins of Constantine V (741-775) and Leo IV the Khazar (775-780) which usage was common at the time in early medieval Croatia.
+They were rich in decorations and artifacts dated to the same period, with the main sarcophagus (possibly forcibly opened already in 12–13th century) having engraved a Latin cross partly forming a crown, including among others bronze gilded spurs, gold coins of Constantine V (741–775) and Leo IV the Khazar (775–780) which usage was common at the time in early medieval Croatia.
 The man was fully dressed in silk with warrior artifacts and Christian motifs.
 It is still considered that they belong to a princely family, usually associated with Branimir (or possibly Trpimir) and his wife Mariosa.
-Only part of findings survived as, reportedly, the next day after discovery local Orthodox Serbs re-opened the sarcophagus and smashed with stones the bones and dress of the adult man, while one pendant was stolen in Belgrade during Marun's travel in 1924.
+Only part of findings survived as, reportedly, the next day after discovery a group of people re-opened the sarcophagus and smashed with stones the bones and dress of the adult man, while one pendant was stolen in Belgrade during Marun's travel in 1924.
 The main sarcophagus and part of artifacts are preserved until today in the Split Archaeological Museum.